This post contains affiliate links. Read the full disclosure here

 “What about receipts?” you may ask.

 This is the best thing I like about Drop is that you don’t need the physical receipts for your points to count.
-Because you are paying through your debit or credit card, Drop only needs to verify the transaction with your bank and then award you the points.
+You just need to purchase through a link on the app, and Drop automatically tracks the transaction and award you the points.
 No need to picture or scan your receipts.
 Drop does the work, so you don’t need to worry if you lost that $100 receipt after shopping at Sephora.

 Just a heads-up: your points won’t reflect on your app in real-time.
-The app needs some time to verify the purchase made with your card, so it can take two to three business days before your points show up.
+The app needs some time to verify the purchase, so it can take two to three business days before your points show up.
 So don’t panic if you don’t see them right away.

 How to maximize your points in Drop